- 1 Top 5 Best Ethernet Switches

 You’ll be able to connect and customize the control of up to eight different devices thanks to the managed port setup — quite an advanced feature for a consumer-grade switch.
+Having a managed switch makes it easier to personalize your network to your individual needs.
 The unit also includes customizable RGB LED controlled lights for that ultimate gaming feel.
 Just be ready to crack open your wallet, as the pinnacle gaming switch comes with nearly everything, besides a cheap price-tag.
 If you’re a streamer, try checking this list to find the best Logitech webcam.

 How We Decided

 When researching the best ethernet switches, we began by identifying essential guidelines, including each switch’s number of ports, mounting style, overall speed, and power over ethernet (PoE) functionality.
+It’s also important to consider if you want control over your connections, or if you want to go with one of the unmanaged switches.
 Based on these factors, we then established minimum criteria; this ensures that no matter which selection you pick from our list, you know that you’ll be selecting a high-quality option.